-How to Answer Job Interview Questions About Your Grades
+How to Respond to Questions About Your Grades

-This can either be tricky or easy to answer depending, of course, on your grades.
-If you're an A-student, your answer will be easy, but you should also express your skills and varied experience outside of the classroom.
+If you're an A student, your answer will be easy, but you should also express your skills and varied experience outside of the classroom.
 For example, you don't want your potential employer to think you're book-smart only, lacking social fluency or the ability to interact and communicate well with others.

 Further, you'll want to emphasize any work experience you've gained during your college career, including internships, volunteer work, and part-time jobs.
-These show prospective employers that you know how to function in a workplace, as well as in a classroom.
+This will show prospective employers that you know how to function in a workplace as well as in a classroom.

-If your grades were only average -- or worse -- you have to some reframing to do.
+If your grades were only average or below average, you have some reframing to do.
 The good news is that no college career is summed up entirely with grades.
-In fact, as far as employers are concerned, your grades won't matter at all, once you have a few years of experience under your belt.
+In fact, as far as employers are concerned, your grades won't matter at all once you have a few years of experience under your belt.
 Your goal right now is to show the hiring manager your skills and experience outside of your academic achievements.